okta/okta.github.io/_source/_posts/2018-12-13-oauth-2-for-native-and-mobile-apps.md

 | Client Credentials           | Trusted batch or automated apps without a Resource Owner (like a cron job) |
 | Resource Owner Password      | Trusted web apps with custom login page                                    |

-The Resource Owner Password flow has fallen out of favor due to the fact that the app (like Spring Boot or .NET) has to collect the user’s password.
+The Resource Owner Password flow has fallen out of favor due to the fact that the app (like Spring Boot or .NET) has to collect the user's password.
 With the Authorization Code flow, only the Authorization Server (like Okta) sees the password.

-While the Client Credentials flow is perfectly valid and often used, it’s outside the scope of this post.
-It’s used for automated processes where there is no user interaction.
+While the Client Credentials flow is perfectly valid and often used, it's outside the scope of this post.
+It's used for automated processes where there is no user interaction.

 The Authorization Code flow is meant for applications that have a browser component and a middleware component, like a Spring Boot application.
 This flow takes advantage of the redirect features built into the HTTP protocol that are automatically acted upon by your browser.
 When you first start the flow, you are redirected to an Authorization Server to authenticate.
 This is typically an external service provider, like Okta, that you trust to handle credentials securely.
 Assuming that authentication is successful, the authorization server  will redirect back to your app (via the browser) with an `authorization code` in the URL.
-Your middleware application can use that code in conjunction with configuration information it’s stored called a client ID and a client secret to request tokens.
-We’ll see this in more detail below when we examine the variation of this flow: Authorization Code with PKCE.
+Your middleware application can use that code in conjunction with configuration information it's stored called a client ID and a client secret to request tokens.
+We'll see this in more detail below when we examine the variation of this flow: Authorization Code with PKCE.

 For rest of this post, we are going to focus on the Implicit and Authorization Code with PKCE flows.